harshitpaunikar1/offline-inspection-capture-platform/.github/project-buildup-history.md

 - Task summary: Quick follow-up: went back and reorganized the config section so values are not buried mid-script.
 - Deliverable: Nothing dramatic — just keeping things tidy.
+## 2024-03-06 - Day 6: Architecture

+- Task summary: One more pass: went back and reorganized the config section so values are not buried mid-script.
+- Deliverable: Cleaner than this morning's version.